 - a.
 A Farm Environment Plan has been prepared in conformance with Schedule 1 and has been approved by a Certified Farm Environment Planner, and is provided to the Waikato Regional Council at the time the resource consent application is lodged by the dates specified in I-III below; and - b.
-The property is registered with the Waikato Regional Council in conformance with Schedule A; and - c.- A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B and is provided to the Waikato Regional Council at the time the resource consent application is lodged; and - d.
+The property is registered with the Waikato Regional Council in conformance with Schedule A; and - c.
+A Nitrogen Reference Point is produced for the property or enterprise in conformance with Schedule B and isprovided to the Waikato Regional Council at the time the resource consent application is lodged; and - d.
 Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C.

-Waikato Regional Council restricts its discretion to the following matters: Matters of Control Waikato Regional Council reserves control over the following matters:
+Waikato Regional Council restricts its discretion to the following matters: Matters of Control

+Waikato Regional Council reserves control over the following matters:

 - i.
-The content, compliance with and auditing of the Farm Environment Plan. - ii.
+The content, compliance with and auditing of the Farm Environment Plan, to manage diffuse discharges of sediment, phosphorus, pathogens, and nitrogen in accordance with table 3.11-1 Freshwater Objectives, limits, or targets for the sub catchment. - ii.
+Compliance with Schedule C including methods to manage stock away from waterbodies, and reduce losses of pathogens to waterbodies, and timeframes for implementation; - iii.
 The actions and timeframes to achieve Good Farming Practices or better in order to for undertaking mitigation actions that maintain or reduce the diffuse discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or to land where they may enter water. - iia.
 The effects, including cumulatively, of diffuse discharge of nitrogen, phosphorus, sediment and microbial pathogens, particularly where the activity may lead to an increase in the discharge of one or more contaminants. - iib.
-For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land that enters or leaves the enterprise.
+For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land thatenters or leaves the enterprise.